stevana/hot-swapping-state-machines2/README.md

 non-distributed databases and stateful services like FTP or filesystems.

-Stateful systems arguebly have the worst upgrade path of the ones listed above, making it more interesting to work on.
+Stateful systems arguebly have the worst upgrade path of the ones listed above, making them more interesting to work on.
+That said I hope that the techniques can be used to simplify upgrades in the other kinds of systems too, and potentially enabling other possibilities like better debugging experience and live coding.

-Some people might say that upgrades are a solved problem in the client-only, stateless and distributed stateful settings

-Although I believe that the techniques can be used to simplify the other system's upgrades.

-potentially enable possibilities (debugging / live coding, etc)

-I feel like people tend to avoid these kind of systems, because the upgrade paths of the other kinds of systems are easier.
-    + ORM mismatch also has its problems, Thompson

 ### Programs and their upgrades